 - Who are you comparing yourself to in an unfair way?
 (You just started and he/she has been doing this for a long time.
 Of course, he/she is going to better and more experienced).

 - What distractions can you cut out of your life to become more focused on what you really want?

-- What is one thing that is sucking your mental and/or physical energy (certain people usually, unnecessary conversations …etc)?
+- What is one thing that is sucking your mental and/or physical energy (certain people, unhealthy relationships, unproductive routines …etc)?
 What can you do to solve that?

 - Do you realize that media (music, movies, articles, books or whatever goes inside your mind) has a great impact on your ideas, belief and thus your behavior (and even your mood)?
 How can you use that to your advantages (and stop it from damaging you)?

-- What can you really do to liberate yourself from these things?
+- What can you do to liberate yourself from these things?

 - What bad labels do you put on yourself on a daily basis (I’m stupid, I’m such a wimp …etc)?
 Do you truly realize how harmful this can be and why you should stop doing it?